 I must admit I’m not a big fan of learning other people’s solos note for note; I get far more out of analyzing them but there are times, especially when you’re playing in a covers band, that you’ll need to step into another guitarists shoes and replicate one of their finest moments.
 I’m also big on improvisation so being told what to play or having to play a set solo kind of irritates me, but it can be a valuable learning experience.
 What’s more, if you’re thinking about turning pro then versatility can often make or break your career.

-We’ll look at this on a case by case basis using seven tunes from a recent classic rock set-list.
+We’ll look at this on a case by case basis using six tunes from a recent classic rock set-list.
 My criteria when deciding whether or not to learn the solo are the following:

 Case 1: You Really Got Me (Van Halen Version)

 Van Halen’s heavier version of the Kink’s original features a classic EVH solo with some of his signature moves such as tapping and wide pentatonic bends.
 It’s one of the less challenging EVH solos to learn and is fairly short though you will need to get the tapping part up to speed (faster if you can) as clean execution is key here.

 What I did: I learned the tapping part and made sure I had it up to speed then played something similar when he goes up the dusty end to conclude the solo.
 The verse fills can also be learned or improvised.
 This is probably applicable to most VH songs as the solos almost stand out as compositions in their own right.

 Verdict: I thought I’d sound lame if I didn’t at least play the tapping part, plus if there are any die-hard EVH fans in the audience, they’ll be expecting to hear it.
 You could play some A minor pentatonic/blues licks over it as in the original as it’s not technically a VH song, but you’ll feel dirty.

 Case 2: Are You Gonna Go My Way?
 Lenny Kravitz